 Sponsoring a Kiddush

 Sponsoring a Kiddush luncheon in honor of a life cycle event is a mitzvah.
 Whether using our kitchen staff or bringing in an outside caterer, we can help you plan the meal.
-Please contact Sandy Klein for more information.
+Please contact Carol Serber for more information.

 Tree of Life